 Ok, maybe I did.
 Go ahead and heat it all up again (plus the forgotten ingredient) just until it melts and re-pour it into your mold.

-Tip 2: Make them extra special with essential oils.
+Tip 2: Make the homemade lotion bars extra special with essential oils.

 While you can omit the essential oils and still end up with a yummy smelling product, I highly recommend using essential oils.
 If you don’t know which scents to use, here are some suggestions (I just thought of flavors that would be great mixed with chocolate):